 This is the key question as you're committing to a monthly or annual payment for a service.
-Of course you'll get all the security of an encrypted connection but you'll also get unlimited data.
-That means you could be abroad and still watch all your favourite Netflix shows without worry of running low on your data allowance.
+Of course, you'll get all the security of an encrypted connection but you'll also get unlimited data.
+That means you could be abroad and still watch all your favorite Netflix shows without the worry of running low on your data allowance.

 What is the best free VPN?

 Depending on what you need, as an all-around service, Hotspot Shield is great for free access to 15GB of data per month at 500MB per day with decent speeds and top security.
 Want to get bulk data that you use when you like?
 Then the Windscribe service with 10GB per month is for you.
 If it's all about speed and you don't need much data then Speedify is ideal.
 Don't care about speed but want unlimited data?
 Go ProtonVPN.

 If you've decided what you need can't be provided by a free VPN then you'll want to take a look at ExpressVPN.
 In all our testing it's come out on top time after time.
 It's fast, secure, has great customer service with 24/7 live chat, gets you Netflix abroad, supports torrents, and works on five devices at once with lots of clients to suit all sorts of tech.
 The pricing is average but what you get is anything but that.

 How do I find the best VPN deals?

 Free versions not cutting it for you?
 You don't have to go broke while signing up for a new VPN service.
 We've rounded up all the best VPN deals for you.
 We keep it up to date with coupons, price drops, and other promotions that are available.
 Be sure to check back often!